-The stunning Cable Beach in Broome, Western Australia is the Yawuru dreaming place for the Gurlibil (sea turtle).
+The stunning Cable Beach in Broome, Western Australia is the Yawuru Dreaming place for the Gurlibil (sea turtle).
 We invite you to join former Indigenous Ranger Johani on a cultural night walking tour searching for nesting sea turtles.
-Enjoy discussions about Yawuru culture, country and history and learn and listen to Bugarrigarra (Dreamtime) stories along the way.
+Enjoy discussions about Yawuru culture, Country and history.
+You will also learn and listen to Bugarrigarra (Dreamtime) stories along the way.

 Join Johani, an experienced Indigenous Ranger on a Cultural Night Walking Tour while he searches for nesting sea turtles on Cable Beach.